 The classical RG (CRG) of RGCL is a GNN estimator designed to generate node representations from graph-structured data, which acts as the counterpart of QRGCL.
-It consists of three graph convolutional layers (GCN) that reduce feature dimensionality from the input to 32, 16, and finally, 8.
-Each layer is followed by batch normalization to stabilize training and reduce internal covariate shifts.
-ReLU activation is applied after the first two layers, while dropout is used to mitigate overfitting.
-The final output passes through a linear layer to yield a single value per node, followed by a softmax for probabilistic representation.
+It consists of three graph attention network (GAT) layers with the following configuration: Layer 1 (input $\rightarrow$ 32 features, 4 attention heads), Layer 2 (32 $\rightarrow$ 16 features, 2 heads), and Layer 3 (16 $\rightarrow$ 8 features, 1 head).
+Each layer is followed by batch normalization (momentum = 0.1) to stabilize training and reduce internal covariate shifts.
+ReLU activation is applied after the first two layers, while dropout (p = 0.1) is used to mitigate overfitting.
+The final output passes through a linear layer to yield a single value per node, followed by a softmax for probabilistic node importance scoring.
 For a fair comparison between the CRG and QRG, we use the well-established ParticleNet as the encoder network, followed by the same projection head used in QRGCL.